 The submission period is currently closed.
 Please check back in the fall.

 Check out our current Young Privacy Pros here.

 HOST A CHAPTER MEETING

 Have meeting space that you can donate?
 Let us know your location and the room capacity in the form below.
 Learn more about hosting.

 Speak at a chapter meeting

 Do you like an audience?
-KnowledgeNet Chapter meetings generally feature an expert speaker or panel discussion.
-If you want to be considered, tell us what and where you'd like to present in the form below.
+KnowledgeNet Chapter meetings generally feature a speaker or panel discussion.
+If you want to volunteer, tell us what and where you'd like to present in the form below.
 Learn more about speaking.

 Start a new chapter

 Don't see a chapter in your area?
 We're looking for cities that have a concentration of local members to support a chapter and someone willing to take on a leadership role.
-Please read the roles and expectations for KnowledgeNet Chapter chairs, and if you're interested, email Leah Harrington at email@example.com to learn more.
+Email email@example.com to learn more.

 Interested in speaking at an IAPP conference?
 Click here to find out how.